ViCCo-Group/TDT/trunk/decoding_betaversion/README.txt

 Alternatively, you may want to use your own compilation or a later version of libsvm, so you can follow these 6 steps.

-1. Download libsvm from
+1. Use the mex-files provided or download libsvm from http://www.csie.ntu.edu.tw/~cjlin/libsvm/#download
-http://www.csie.ntu.edu.tw/~cjlin/libsvm/#download

 2. Unzip libsvm and navigate to the folder "Matlab".

-3. Make the following adjustments:
+3. If your version is before 3.12, make the following adjustments (on our request the authors of libsvm have introduced the quiet mode -q to the svmpredict options)

 a) Open svmpredict.c in Matlab and find and delete (or comment by using // ) the following code: